includeos/IncludeOS/README.md

 ## Read more on the wiki
 We're trying to grow a Wiki, and some questions might already be answered here in the [FAQ](https://github.com/hioa-cs/IncludeOS/wiki/FAQ).

-See the [Wiki front page](https://github.com/hioa-cs/IncludeOS/wiki) for a complete introduction, system overview, and more detailed guies.
+See the [Wiki front page](https://github.com/hioa-cs/IncludeOS/wiki) for a complete introduction, system overview, and more detailed guides.